-Although we call them "beer bellies," science says we ought to call our bloated midsections what they really are: soda bellies.
-In a study of about 1,000 adults over the course of six years, people who drank soda or other sugar-sweetened beverages gained an extra 1.8 pounds of visceral fat—the fat that sits inside your gut, damaging your internal organs and pushing your belly out into a King of the Hill–style slouch.
+In a study of about 1,000 adults over the course of six years, people who drank soda or other sugar-sweetened beverages gained an extra 1.8 pounds of visceral fat—the fat that sits inside your gut, damaging your internal organs and pushing your belly out.
 And visceral fat has been shown to increase your risk of heart disease, stroke, and diabetes, among other ills.
-Talk about a punch to the gut!
+Yikes.

 So why is soda so good at making us look bad?
 It's the sugar.
 The American Heart Association recommends women consume no more than 100 calories (25 grams or 6 teaspoons) per day on sugar and men no more than 150 calories (36 grams or 9 teaspoons) per day.

 This amount is about 20 grams less than the usual 45 grams of sugar found in many sodas and other sweetened beverages.
 And if it's not sugar, then it's artificial sweetener, which is 180 times sweeter than sugar and more damaging to your waistline.

-To help you make better choices, we've ranked the 105 most popular sodas.
-We took the most popular sodas on the market into our Food Lab.
-First, we ordered them by calories, sodium, carbs, and sugar.
-Then, we examined each can's ingredients and gave demerits to sodas with more chemicals and additives than those that were nutritionally similar.
+To help you make better choices, we've ranked the more than 100 of the most popular sodas.
+We look at calories, sodium, carbs, sugar and examined each can's ingredients and gave demerits to sodas with more chemicals and additives than those that were nutritionally similar.

-Click through to see where your favorite fizzy drinks fall in our 105 best and worst sodas list, ranked from worst-to-best.
+Click through to see where your favorite fizzy drinks fall in our best and worst sodas list, ranked from worst-to-best.
 (Although, "best" still doesn't mean healthy!)
 And if you're looking for other beverages to cut from your shopping list, check out the 50 Drinks With More Sugar Than a Hershey's Bar.